paritytech/substrate/frame/benchmarking/README.md

 benchmark, which can additionally verify any final conditions, such as the final state of your runtime.

-These additional `verify` blocks will not effect the results of your final benchmarking process.
+These additional `verify` blocks will not affect the results of your final benchmarking process.

 To run the tests, you need to enable the `runtime-benchmarks` feature flag.
 This may also mean you need to move into your node's binary folder.
 For example, with the Substrate repository,